CPA Exam Applicants

 An individual who attended or graduated from a college or university outside of the United States may be eligible to apply for the Exam as a North Carolina candidate if they live in North Carolina or attend(ed) a North Carolina college or university.
 After receiving authorization from the Board, the individual is responsible for having their educational background evaluated by NASBA’s International Evaluation Services (NIES) before submitting their Exam application to the Board.
 The applicant pays all expenses for the evaluation services process.

 An individual sitting for the Uniform CPA Exam for the first time is an initial applicant and must complete an Initial Application for the Uniform CPA Exam.
 An individual who has already applied for at least one (1) section of the Exam within the past three (3) years as a North Carolina candidate is a re-Exam applicant and must complete a Re-Exam Application for the Uniform CPA Exam.
 The Board does not require an applicant to take the Exam sections in a particular order or pass one (1) Exam section before applying to take another section.
+Because of the implementation of the new Exam in January 2024, Exam sections are available for testing in specific windows.
+Please refer to the AICPA website for section testing dates.

 The Board conducts a background check of Exam applicants [21 NCAC 08F .0103(f)]; applicants must include all court records and any current or previous charges (including probation) with their application.
-Under North Carolina law, traffic violations including speeding tickets and expired automotive registrations are reported as criminal offenses.
+Under North Carolina law, traffic violations including speeding tickets and expired automotive registrations, are reported as criminal offenses.

 Initial Exam Application